manjari-jayakumar/cordova-plugin-unvired-sdk/README.md

-# cordova-plugin-unvired-sdk
+# unvired-cordova-plugin

-Cordova plugin to build Unvired Mobile Apps
+This contains source code for Unvired Cordova Plugin.